See the full GLF Live series here.

-From the quarantined desk of Landscape News comes a new series of live interviews with experts examining the linkages between COVID-19 and climate change.
-On 8 April, Landscape News editor Gabrielle Lipton will speak with renowned author, MIT lecturer and creative thinker Otto Scharmer, who coined the term “presencing” about using foresight to understand and change the present.
-The conversation will address how COVID-19 can and should affect behavior change and be an impetus for re-shaping broken global systems.
+In this GLF Live, Landscape News editor Gabrielle Lipton spoke with renowned author, MIT lecturer and creative thinker Otto Scharmer, who coined the term “presencing” about using foresight to understand and change the present.
+The conversation addressed how COVID-19 can and should affect behavior change and be an impetus for re-shaping broken global systems.

 Dr. C. Otto Scharmer is a senior lecturer in the MIT Management Sloan School and co-founder of the Presencing Institute.
 He chairs the MIT IDEAS program for cross-sector innovation and introduced the concept of “presencing” – learning from the emerging future –in his bestselling books Theory U and Presence (the latter co-authored with P. Senge et al).
 He is co-author of Leading from the Emerging Future, which outlines eight acupuncture points for transforming capitalism.
 His most recent book, The Essentials of Theory U, outlines the core principles and applications of awareness-based systems change.